jnarendran/jnarendran.github.io/_projects/kirigamiTool.md

   </video>
 </div>
 <p align="middle">
-  A overivew of the kirigami shell fabrication and function.
+  An overivew of the kirigami shell fabrication and function.
 It is shown picking up objects of various shapes without damaging them.
 Video by Yi Yang, MOSS Lab, Boston University.
 </p>

 Improvements made with new gripper and tool: